terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_wait.md

 ### Optional

-- `timeout` (Number) An optional timeout till the cluster is ready.
-The timeout value should be in minutes. the default value is 60 minutes
+- `timeout` (Number) An optional timeout until the cluster is ready.
+The timeout value is set in minutes.
+The default value is 60 minutes.

 ### Read-Only

-- `ready` (Boolean) Whether the cluster is ready
+- `ready` (Boolean) Whether the cluster is ready.Note: this does not account for cluster operators still progressing to completion.